 The current study adds to the picture by showing how the trade dependencies and worldwide integrated supply chains of today’s economy almost ensure that locally-felt production declines such as those resulting from workers’ heat-stress will have their follow-through impacts on production and economies on the other side of the world.

-Globalization climate change and human health.
+Globalization and climate change.
 Are they related?

 “The influence of this structural change has dominated over the effect of the comparably weak climate warming during this decade,” say the study’s authors.
 “Thus, particularly under future warming, the intensification of international trade has the potential to amplify climate losses if no adaptation measures are taken.”

 On the one hand, efficiency gains linked to integrated supply chains combined with technological progress have been shown to lower stresses on the world’s water resources.
 On the other hand, critics argue that globalization has led to increased carbon emissions due to the global growth in transportation by land, sea and air.

 Extreme weather events, disease transmission, deterioration of water quantity and quality are all predicted to hit hardest those in developing countries and as well as people living in geographically vulnerable areas.
 The World Health Organization estimates that by 2030 climate change could put an additional 100 million people worldwide in extreme poverty.

 Leaders of Canada, the United States and Mexico will be meeting on June 29 in Ottawa to discuss transnational relations, with clean energy and climate change policy reported to be first and foremost on the agenda.